 Station 2 Station Cycle Trail is one of the most unique bike trails in Queenstown.
 This bike trail starts with a scenic cruise across Lake Wakatipu to Mt Nicholas High Country Farm, letting you enjoy some incredible views from the water before you jump on your bike.

-Before leaving Mt Nicholas, you can choose to explore the farm first by adding a Mt Nicholas Farm Experience to your trip when you book.
-Once on the trail, it is an easy to intermediate 14-kilometre trail along the western shores of Lake Wakatipu to Walter Peak Station.
+The trail starts with a small climb behind the farm buildings and woolshed and one you’ve completed this, on t it is an easy to intermediate 14-kilometre trail along the western shores of Lake Wakatipu to Walter Peak Station.
 This is a self-guided, half-day trip that you can book with us and bike hire is available if needed.
 It’s a great ride for all abilities and an awesome way to explore a different part of Queenstown.